opennetworkinglab/aether-docs/edge_deployment/overview.rst

 * Lights out management support, with either a shared or separate NIC and support for HTML5 console access.

-Management Server
+Management Router
 """""""""""""""""

-One management server is required, which must have at least two 1GbE network ports, and runs a variety of network services to bootstrap and support the edge.
+One Management Router is required - this is a standard server which must have at least two 1GbE network ports, and performs network tasks such as running a VPN connection to Aether Central, performing NAT for the management network, as well as running a variety of network services to bootstrap and support the edge.

-In current Aether deployments, the Management Server also functions as a router and VPN gateway back to Aether Central.

 Minimum hardware specifications: